 The camera trap videos report the use of chemical communication techniques by the male bears to mark the den sites.
 These include pede-marking, defecation, urination and rubbing or scratching against trees.
 The team has observed that the Sloth bear population is very much isolated in term of ecology.
 The existing bear habitat is highly fragmented and degraded in addition to intersperse with human habitat.
 Furthermore, due to

 constant human interface, there have been changes in their behavior.

 The Reproductive endocrinology and behaviour of sloth bears mainly focuses on understanding the correlation in reproductive hormones and how it affects the behaviour of female sloth bears.
 Reproductive endocrinology describes the hormones and control mechanisms that regulate sexual development, sexual function, and reproduction.
 The study will be very helpful in analysing the behavioural pattern of female sloth bears and the changes that are experienced by them as they progress on various stages of sexual development.

-Wildlife SOS and Karnataka Forest Department rescued over Fifty Endangered Star Tortoises from smugglers and released them back in the natural habitat in the wild after fitting satellite tags on the animals to track their survival.
-A team of researchers and wildlife biologists monitor the movements and ranging pattern of the tortoises in the wild.
-The Satellite Tags attached to some of the tortoises indicate their movement pattern, pace and location using satellite locations.
+Wildlife SOS and Karnataka Forest Department rescued over Fifty Endangered Star Tortoises from smugglers and released them back in the wild after fitting satellite tags on the animals to track their survival.
+A team of researchers and wildlife biologists monitor the movements and ranging pattern of these tortoises.
+The satellite tags attached to some of the tortoises indicate their movement pattern, pace and location using satellite locations.
 As a part of the research study, factors like health condition, body weight, behaviour patterns, adaptation to wild foraging etc are also being documented.
-The Satellite tags combined with radio-transmitters are attached to the carapace of the tortoises which will enable the research team to track and monitor the movements and ranging patterns of the tortoises.
+The satellite tags combined with radio-transmitters are attached to the carapace of the tortoises which will enable the research team to track and monitor the movements and ranging patterns of the tortoises.